-- 1. Access the Ranger Console: From Cloudera Manager, click the Ranger Admin web UI link, enter your Ranger Admin user name and password, then click Sign In. - 2.
-On the far right, click Ranger Hadoop SQL link, for example cm_hive, and in Allow Conditions, edit all databa se, table, column.
+- 1. Access the Ranger Console: click the Ranger Admin web UI link, enter your user name and password, then click Sign In. - 2.
+On the far right, click Ranger Hadoop SQL, and in Allow Conditions, edit all database, table, column.

-- 3. In Allow Conditions, edit the all database, table, column. - 4.
-Add your user or group name to Hive policies to grant full access to Hive.
+3. Add your user or group name to Hive policies to grant full access to Hive.
 For example, add the admins group name to the list of groups that can access Hive.

-5. Check that the preloaded default database tables columns and information_schema database policies are enabled for group public.
+4. Check that the preloaded default database tables columns and information_schema database policies are enabled for group public.

-6. In Cloudera Manager, click Hosts All Hosts.
+- 5. In Environments YOUR ENVIRONMENT YOUR CLUSTER, click the CM-URL. - 6.
+In Cloudera Manager, click Hosts All Hosts.

-- 7. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com. - 8.
-Use ssh to log into the cluster.
+7. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com.

+8. Use ssh to log into the cluster.

 For example:

+'''

-ssh myhost-mydomain.com
+ssh myhost-vpc.cloudera.com

+'''

 You can get help about starting the Hive shell.
-On the command line, type hive -h
+On the command line, type